 4. Do an Accounts Check-up

 One of the main things we’ve been trying to tackle here with financial wellness talk is to cut through the noise to find a sense of order and calm.
 We don’t want our money matters to get out of hand.
 Good financial health is simple and easy to maintain.

 One thing that makes managing money feel next to impossible is having a big messy pile of financial accounts — one checking account, nine credit cards, three retirement accounts, and that weird savings account you forgot about with like 50 bucks in it.

 Periodically doing a check-up on your accounts is a gift to yourself.
 It’s crucial to be aware of where your assets and liabilities are.
 A check-up can also highlight if there are any accounts you don’t need anymore or can combine.
 Simpler is always better.

 5. Have an Honest Conversation About Money

-If you share finances with a partner or your family, then you should talk to them about it sometimes.
-If not, then you should find a close trusted friend or family member to talk to about your money from time to time.
-Either way, honest conversations about money are a huge boost to a healthy financial life.
-You don’t have to blast your financial situation to the world, but you also don’t have to navigate money alone.
+If you keep your finances solo, it can still help to find a close, trusted friend or family member to talk to about your money occasionally.
+Either way, honest conversations about money significantly boost a healthy financial life.
+You don’t have to blast your financial situation to the world, but you don’t have to navigate money alone, either.